Skip to main content

 " I... believe in your potential."
 What?
 Potential?
 What is she saying? " I didn't mean that you can't lead the army or anything."

 A giggle in the garden made them stare at one of the Princesses with her friends.
 The ladies were constantly eyeing Kunwar Pratap, which even Ajabde noticed.
-Usually, he was uncomfortable with these stares but today they might help him get something out of her.
+Usually, he was uncomfortable with these stares, but today they might help him get something out of her.
 He looked at Ajabde, eyeing them.

 " I should go meet them."
 He pointed to getting up.

 That surprised her as he usually ran away as soon as such guests came to the palace.
 She also got up and walked inside.
-He was walking towards the garden and he turned back hoping to see some jealousy only to find that she was not there.
+He was walking towards the garden, and he turned back, hoping to see some jealousy, only to find that she was not there.

 With a frown, he ran after her.
 He found her in the room, neatly folding his clothes.
 His appearance made her look up.
 Is he following me?
-No, No Ajabde!
+No, No Ajabdeh!
 What are you dreaming of?

 " Why did you walk away?"